-- From the View menu, select Tabs > < name of tab>.

-- Select the Tab you want to display.
+- From the View menu, select Tabs > < name of tab>. - Select the Tab you want to display. - · Click the Tab icon in the tool bar and select the name of the tab you want to display.

-- or

 Arranging Tabs

 REORDERING TABS

 · Click a tab and drag it to a new position.